Bodo-inc/Bodo-examples/Kubernetes/README.md

 ## Prerequisites

 - Access to a Kubernetes cluster such as AWS EKS.
+To start a new Kubernetes Cluster in EKS, you can follow our guide here [Create EKS Cluster](#create-eks-cluster-using-kops-optional).

 - Create a docker image that contains your intended Bodo version and Python scripts and upload it to a docker registry such as Docker Hub so that K8s can pull it.
 For reference, see this [Dockerfile](docker/Dockerfile).
 A docker image created from this Dockerfile is also available on DockerHub: [bodoaidocker/kube-mpioperator-minimal](https://hub.docker.com/r/bodoaidocker/kube-mpioperator-minimal/tags).